 For charges created over any movable assets, a deed of release needs to be executed, and the particulars of said deed of release need to be filed in the prescribed form (Form XIX) with the RJSC.

-With respect to pledges of shares, where the shares are in physical form, the share certificates and the undated share transfer instrument are required to be returned to the pledgor.
+For pledges of shares that are in physical form, the share certificates and the undated share transfer instrument are required to be returned to the pledgor.
 If the shares are in dematerialised form, the necessary documents should be filed with the CDBL for release of the shares.

 Additionally, the POA issued under the deed of mortgage, pledge agreement or deed of hypothecation is required to be cancelled.

 Generally, a lender may enforce its security upon the occurrence of an event of default.
 Depending on the nature of security to be enforced, certain regulatory approvals/formalities may need to be complied with for enforcement.
 The process to be followed for enforcement of the security is briefly set out below.